Pope Paul I

-Pope Paul I (Paulus I; 700 – 28 June 767) was the bishop of Rome and ruler of the emerging Papal States from 29 May 757 to his death on 28 June 767.
+Pope Paul I (Paulus I; 700 – 28 June 767) was the bishop of Rome and leader of the emerging Papal States from 29 May 757 to his death on 28 June 767.
 He first served as a Roman deacon and was frequently employed by his brother, Pope Stephen II, in negotiations with the Lombard kings.

 Rise

 Paul was a Roman aristocrat and member of the Orsini family.
 He and his brother Stephen had been educated for the priesthood at the Lateran Palace.
 Stephen became pope in 752.
 After Stephen's death on 26 April 757, Paul prevailed over a faction that wanted to make Archdeacon Theophylact pope and was chosen to succeed his brother by the majority that wished a continuation of Stephen's policy.